hubleto/developer/book/content/pages/core-development.md

 If you want to contribute to the Hubleto core (not only developing apps), follow these instructions to setup your development environment.

+## Fork Hubleto from Github

+First, you need to create your own fork of Hubleto (https://github.com/wai-blue/hubleto).

+Check this guide on how to create forks: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo

+In following steps, we assume you have forked Hubleto to the folder named `hubleto`.

 ## Clone ADIOS framework

 Hubleto uses [ADIOS framework](https://github.com/wai-blue/adios).
 Clone it to any folder under your webserver's document root.